ropensci/skimr/CONTRIBUTING.md

 # Contributing

 Contributions to `skimr` whether in the form of bug fixes, issue reports, new code or documentation improvement are welcome.
 Please use the github issue tracker.
-For any pull request please like to or open a corresponding issue in the issue tracker.
-Please ensure that you have notifications turned and respond to questions, comments or needed changes promptly.
+For any pull request please link to or open a corresponding issue in the issue tracker.
+Please ensure that you have notifications turned on and respond to questions, comments or needed changes promptly.

 ## Understanding the scope of skimr